Do you go to bed at night feeling guilty because you spent the whole day yelling? It can be tough when you feel powerless in your own home.

 -Natasha M., mother of two

 My name is Natasha Daniels and I am a Child Therapist, Anxiety & OCD specialist and mother to three vibrant, challenging and insightful children who keep me on my toes!
-I have spent the last twelve years working with children and families in my private practice Hill Child Counseling.
+I have spent the last thirteen years working with children and families in my private practice Hill Child Counseling.

 I am the author of Anxiety Sucks!
 A Teen Survival Guide and How to Parent Your Anxious Toddler.
 I am the creator of AnxiousToddlers.com and the Psychcentral blog, Parenting Anxious Kids.
 My work has been featured on various sites including Huffington Post, Scary